verhas/javageci/MODULES.md

 When you develop one or more generator in a separate project and you use JPMS then it is recommended to `require transitive geci.engine`.
-This will release the programs that use the generator from the burden to express their dependency on the `engine` module, which they do have if they use the generator.
+This will release the generator using programs from the burden to express their dependency on the `engine` module.